 Step 2: Choose to either start a search for an ‘individual’ or a ‘firm’, and agree to the terms and conditions.

 Step 3: Input the broker or brokerage firm’s CRD number and run the search.
 To be clear, you can also run a search simply using a broker’s name and location.
 However, it is important to be extremely careful when running a search using a name.

 Sometimes people change or modify their names or there are multiple brokers or firms with similar names.
 It is best to always confirm the CRD number to ensure that you are researching the correct individual or company.

 Step 4: Locate the individual or firm in the search results and click on ‘more details’.

 Step 5: From here, you will be able to review all the background information FINRA has on the broker or brokerage firm.
 This may include experience, employment records, licenses, industry exams passed, complaints and disciplinary history.

 Do You Need Legal Assistance?

-The securities fraud team at the Sonn Law Group can help.
+The FINRA attorneys at the Sonn Law Group can help.
 To request your free case evaluation, please do not hesitate to call our team today at 1-877-969-2412.
 We take all investment fraud cases on a contingency fee basis.
 This means that we do not charge upfront costs to take on your case.
 Instead, we recoup our fee when we win or successfully settle your claim.